Let's talk about test... Frank Paymans

 Testersuite exists 10 years!
-A good reason to look back at a great journey that started in 2011.
-This time, Let's Talk About Test will focus entirely on Testersuite founder Frank Paymans.
+A great occasion to look back on an amazing journey that began in 2011.
+Let's Talk About Test is therefore this time entirely dedicated to Testersuite founder Frank Paymans.

 "My credo is be open to criticism but stick to your vision".